 In late 2013, IEEE launched the international IEEE Rebooting Computing Initiative (IEEE RCI) to begin to look at potential post-Moore computing possibilities [1].
 Since that time, IEEE RCI has held four invitational summits of thought leaders across multiple fields.
-The IEEE RCI sponsors the International Conference on Rebooting Computing (ICRC), now in its second year (2016 was its inaugural year).
-ICRC attracts researchers from around the globe to share their best post-Moore computing ideas.
+The IEEE RCI sponsors the annual International Conference on Rebooting Computing (ICRC), starting in 2016 as its inaugural year.
+ICRC attracts researchers from around the globe to share their latest research on post-Moore computing directions.

 In 2016, the Semiconductor Industry Association pulled its sponsorship for the venerable International Technology Roadmap for Semiconductors (ITRS).
 IEEE moved swiftly to become the new sponsor of the roadmap.
 To give the roadmap a post-Moore viewpoint, two new focus teams were added, one to track application performance and one to track architectural ideas.
-The IEEE renamed the roadmap the International Roadmap for Devices and Systems (IRDS) in part to avoid copyright concerns, but moreover to stress the changing nature of the industry towards post-Moore technology considerations [1].
+The IEEE renamed the roadmap the International Roadmap for Devices and Systems (IRDS) to stress the changing nature of the industry towards post-Moore technology considerations [1].
 IRDS partner organizations include the Japan Physics Society's Systems and Devices Roadmap for Japan (SDRJ) and the EU's NanoElectronics Roadmap for Europe: Identification and Dissemination (NEREID).
-IRDS produced a roadmap at the end of 2017 and will continue the ITRS' historic cadence of a new roadmap every two years, with a roadmap update in the intervening years [5].
+IRDS produced a roadmap at the end of 2017 and will continue the ITRS' historic cadence of a new roadmap every two years, with a roadmap update in the intervening years [6].